-For complete information, refer to the Notice of Final Rulemaking on the DC Department of Employement Services website: https://does.dc.gov/sites/default/files/dc/sites/does/page_content/attachments/Commuter%20Benefits%20Rules.pdf.
+For complete information, refer to the Notice of Final Rulemaking on the DC Department of Employement Services website.

-Providing pre-tax, subsidized, or free parking alone does NOT make your organization compliant with this law.
+Providing free or subsidized parking does NOT make your organization compliant with this law.
 To comply, employers must provide transit benefits as outlined in Options 1 through 3 on page 5 of this toolkit.